-The patent pending Vortex is designed specifically to obtain maximum performance from audio components designed with a stiffer chassis construction.
+The patented HRS Vortex is designed specifically to obtain maximum performance from audio components designed with a stiffer chassis construction (US Patent No.: 10,187,712).
 A stiffer chassis is one that is constructed from plate or billet metal parts and is not of standard sheet metal construction.
 The Vortex is designed to be placed in direct contact with the chassis, not under existing component feet, with the point of the Vortex in contact with the HRS Isolation Base and the large diameter in direct contact with the component chassis.

 The custom material interface used within the Vortex steel outer case is optimized to push the limits of resolution and dynamics without brightness, fatigue or high frequency noise.
 This material is developed by HRS specifically for the Vortex primary interface to get the best of all musical qualities combined from the compound.